Depression is common but it can also be confusing.

 Depression can be the cause of painful suffering, but it can also have elements of creativity and healing in it.
 Many other life experiences are tied to how people experience depression and what they need to heal from it.
 Issues such as anxiety, trauma, substance abuse and eating disorders can all be closely connected to depression.

-In an interview with Fiona Moore for Roadmap for Awakening, I share about my book chapter, “Returning Home: One Woman’s Journey from Depression to Joyous Living Using Body-Centered and Creative Approaches in Dance/Movement Therapy” in The Use of the Creative Therapies in Treating Depression (2015).
+In an interview with Fiona Moore, in her Roadmap for Awakening series, I share about my book chapter, “Returning Home: One Woman’s Journey from Depression to Joyous Living Using Body-Centered and Creative Approaches in Dance/Movement Therapy” in The Use of the Creative Therapies in Treating Depression (2015).

 Learn how: